GENERAL POLICIES AND PROCEDURES

 - Space is limited to a predetermined number of participants for each group.
 Once a group is sold out no more spots will be made available to anyone.

 - All riders must register under their own account which contains important information that might be required in the event of an emergency.
-A single rider cannot purchase two tickets for the same track day.
+A single rider cannot purchase two tickets for the same track day using a single account.
+If you wish to purchase a ticket for someone else you must do so using the other persons account.

 - Registering more than ten days in advance of an event ensures you pay the early registration discounted rate which is a savings of $25 per day.
 This discount is automatically applied to your order.